The BASF Group

 - Thirteen divisions grouped into five segments

-- Regional divisions, corporate units and competence centers support our business
+- Regional divisions, corporate units and research and functional units support our business

-Since the beginning of 2015, thirteen divisions divided into five segments bear operational responsibility and manage our 61 global and regional business units.
-The divisions develop strategies for our 84 strategic business units and are organized according to sectors or products.
+Thirteen divisions divided into ﬁve segments bear operational responsibility and manage our 57 global and regional business units.
+The divisions develop strategies for our 86 strategic business units and are organized according to sectors or products.

-The regional divisions contribute to the local development of our business and help exploit market potential.
-They are also responsible for optimizing infrastructure for our business.
-For financial reporting purposes, our divisions are organized into the following four regions: Europe; North America; Asia Pacific; and South America, Africa, Middle East.
+Our regional units are responsible for optimizing local infrastructure, and contribute to tapping our market potential.
+For ﬁnancial reporting purposes, we organize our regional divisions into four regions: Europe; North America; Asia Paciﬁc; and South America, Africa, Middle East.

 Markets and sites

-- BASF with companies in more than 80 countries
+- BASF companies in more than 80 countries

-BASF has companies in more than 80 countries and supplies products to a large number of business partners in nearly every part of the world.
-In 2015, we generated 42% of our sales (excluding Oil & Gas) with customers in Europe.
-In addition, 27% of sales were achieved in North America; 22% in Asia Pacific; and 9% in South America, Africa, Middle East.
-Based on the entire BASF Group, 52% of our sales were to customers in Europe, 22% in North America, 18% in Asia Pacific and 8% in South America, Africa, Middle East.
+BASF has companies in more than 80 countries and supplies products to numerous customers in nearly every part of the world.
+In 2016, we generated 43% of our sales (excluding Oil & Gas) with customers in Europe.
+In addition, 26% of sales were generated in North America; 22% in Asia Pacific; and 9% in South America, Africa, Middle East.
+Viewed over the entire BASF Group, 45% of our sales were to customers in Europe, 25% in North America, 21% in Asia Paciﬁc and 9% in South America, Africa, Middle East.

-We operate six Verbund sites and 338 additional production sites worldwide.
+We operate six Verbund sites and 352 additional production sites worldwide.
 Our Verbund site in Ludwigshafen is the world’s largest integrated chemical complex.
-This was where the Verbund principle was originally developed and steadily honed before being put into practice at additional sites.
+This was where the Verbund principle was originally developed and steadily honed before being implemented at additional sites.

 - Intelligent plant networking in the Production Verbund